Darian calendar: Nomenclature

 The Darian calendar has been widely imitated.
 Suggested variations abound on the internet that use different nomenclature schemata for the days of the week and the months of the year.
 In the original Darian calendar, the names of the 24 months were provisionally chosen by Gangale as the Latin names of constellations of the zodiac and their Sanskrit equivalents in alternation.
 The 7 sols of the week, similarly, were provisionally named after the Sun, the largest Martian moon Phobos (Sol Phobotis) and the 5 brightest planets as seen from Mars including Earth (Sol Terrae).
 These were later modified to follow the familiar convention of the Romance languages, replacing Sol Phobotis with Sol Lunae and Sol Terrae with Sol Martis.
 The Darian Defrost Calendar, however, uses the Rotterdam System to create new names for the Martian months out of patterns relating letter choice and name length to month order and season.
 The Utopian Calendar, devised by the Mars Time Group in 2001, also has additional suggestions for nomenclature modification.
+In 2025, Gangale adapted the Chinese solar terms as alternative names of the months to accommodate East Asian cultures, observing, "they invoke events which may occur with the passing of the seasons on Mars someday if terraforming is successful; thus, the Darian Chinese system is both aspirational and inspiring."